berisha-ad/elega/README.md

-# Beschreibung:
+# Description:
-Elega ist eine Marktplatz in der Nutzer die Möglichkeit haben, nach ihrer Registrierung ihr Fahrzeug zu inserieren.
-Außerdem ist es in der Anwendung möglich, Fahrzeuge direkt beim Nutzer, der es veröffentlicht hat, anzufragen.
+Elega is a marketplace where users have the opportunity to list their vehicle after registering.
+Additionally, within the application, it is possible to directly inquire about vehicles from the user who posted it.

-## Funktionen
+## Features
-- Benutzerregistrierung und Login
+- User registration and login
-- Hinzufügen und Entfernen von Fahrzeugen (als eingeloggter Nutzer)
+- Add and remove vehicles (as a logged-in user)
-- Fahrzeuge anfragen per Telefon oder Email
+- Inquire about vehicles via phone or email

-## Voraussetzungen
+## Requirements
 - XAMPP 8.2.4
 - PHP
 - MySQL
 - Composer

-## Root Verzeichnis
+## Root Directory
-Damit die Startseite direkt unter der Top-Level Domain aufrufbar ist, muss das Document Root auf der httpd.conf Datei angepasst werden.
+In order for the homepage to be accessible directly under the top-level domain, the Document Root must be adjusted in the httpd.conf file.
-Füge diesen Pfad am Ende hinzu /elega/public
+Add this path at the end: /elega/public
 --> `DocumentRoot /Applications/XAMPP/xamppfiles/htdocs/elega/public`

 ## Composer
-Damit die Anwendung funktioniert, muss der Befehl `composer install` ausgeführt werden, um die benötigten Dependencies aus der composer.json zu installieren.
+For the application to work, the command `composer install` must be executed to install the necessary dependencies from the composer.json file.

-## Starten der Applikation
+## Starting the Application
-Nachdem die Dependencies installiert wurden, starte die Server in XAMPP und rufe die URL: http://localhost/ auf.
+After the dependencies have been installed, start the server in XAMPP and visit the URL: http://localhost/.